Ray Park: Career

 Park had his first real speaking part in X-Men as Toad.

 In December 2007, Park was confirmed for the role of Snake Eyes in G.I.
 Joe: The Rise of Cobra and G.I.
 Joe: Retaliation involving a variation of the international G.I.
 Joe force who fought the minions of Cobra in the comics.

 He worked with comic book creator-turned-filmmaker Kevin VanHook in the film Slayer, starring in the dual roles of acrobatic twin vampires.
 This film also saw him appearing again with Sleepy Hollow co-star Casper Van Dien.

 ComiCon 2007 saw the premiere of the teaser trailer for The Descendants, another comic book adaptation based on an independent comic by writer Joey Andrade.

 Park appeared as Edgar in the fourth season of the television series Heroes.

 Park was also included in the motion capture team of the 2008 James Bond video game adaptation of Quantum of Solace.

 In the comic book-styled film Hellbinders, he plays a soulless mercenary who, along with an elite assassin (Johnny Yong Bosch) and the last remaining member of the long dead Knights Templar, Esteban Cueto, must overcome their innate mistrust of each other and join forces to defeat Legion before it opens the gates of hell itself and overruns the entire world.
 Park narrated on 26 February 2010 the introduction of The FireBreather, a car from Classic Design Concepts in Detroit Autorama 2010, which appears in Park's supernatural thriller Jinn.

 In 2011, Park guest starred in the TV series Nikita as the London Guardian, Brendan.
 He reprised his role as Maul in Solo: A Star Wars Story (2018), with Sam Witwer providing the voice.

 In 2019 during Star Wars Celebration, Dave Filoni revealed that Park reprised his role as Maul for the Star Wars: The Clone Wars episode "The Phantom Apprentice" through a motion capture performance, with Witwer again providing the voice.

+In 2020, it was reported by LRM Online that Lucasfilm had allegedly decided to move forward with Darth Maul without Park following the actor posting inappropriate sexual material on his Instagram account, which was later removed.

 In 2022, Park was reportedly set to originally reprise his role as Maul again in the Disney+ streaming series Obi-Wan Kenobi, but his character's inclusion was dropped late into development; sources claim that Park went as far to perform some stunt training and shoot some footage, though other sources claim that Park's scenes consisted solely on test footage before the character was written out.